 What features to compare?

-A good way to understand any super fund is to look at it as a collection of features centered around investments, insurance and account access.
+A good way to understand any super fund is to look at it as a collection of features centred around investments, insurance and account access.
 To compare any super fund is to look at its investment choices, their investment return track records, fees, insurance packages and other features like their online account access, availability of good quality financial advice through the fund and whether it offers other financial products like banking, loans, credit cards or savings plans.

 Comparing investment options may seem daunting but all is needed is to check whether the investment returns from the main options are above or below average over the medium term, say three, five or 10 years.
 A member should also look at the total fees a fund charges noting that anything above 1.3% is now considered highly priced.
-Also the types of insurance packages being offered and what they cost is another feature to compare with other super funds.
+Also, the types of insurance packages being offered and what they cost is another feature to compare with other super funds.

 Good super funds and products are also transparent and open about how they invest their money, which means they provide clear information describing the investment managers they use and what underlying shares and debt securities they invest in - this last aspect is called portfolio holdings disclosure.
 If a member wants their superannuation invested into things like renewable energy this is especially important for a member to know upfront.